 Jehovah’s Witnesses (Ehoba no shonin エホバの証人)

-At Jehovah's Witnesses they are Christians and there are currently 215,703 of them in Japan, and 18 groups are Portuguese-speaking.
-The New World Translation in Japanese, the bible used by them is one of the only ones that has furigana reading.
+At Jehovah's Witnesses are Christian and currently there are 215,703 of them in Japan, and 18 groups are English-speaking.
+The Japanese translation of the new world, the bible used by them, is one of the only ones that has furigana reading.